Chart Color Schemes

 Population growth drivers in Hillcrest are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Hillcrest's population was 10,001 as of February 2026, according to AreaSearch's analysis.
-This figure reflects a growth of 1,169 people since the 2021 Census, which reported a population of 8,832.
-The increase is inferred from ABS' estimated resident population of 9,850 in June 2024 and an additional 273 validated new addresses since the Census date.
-This results in a population density ratio of 1,066 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Hillcrest's growth rate of 13.2% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 50.3% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on AreaSearch's analysis, Hillcrest's population is around 10,001 as of Feb 2026.
+This reflects an increase of 1,169 people (13.2%) since the 2021 Census, which reported a population of 8,832 people.
+The change is inferred from the estimated resident population of 9,850 from the ABS as of June 2024 and an additional 273 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,066 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Hillcrest's 13.2% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 50.3% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Considering projected demographic shifts, an above median population growth is projected for the area, with an expected expansion of 2,071 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 19.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, an above-median population growth of national statistical areas is projected, with the area expected to expand by 2,071 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 19.2% in total over the 17 years.

 Frequently Asked Questions - Population